nowiczenkoandrzej/PhotoEditor/README.md

     val lastEdit: LocalDate = LocalDate.now(),
 ): Parcelable
 ```
-There is also class dedicated to database:
+There is also a class dedicated to database:
 ```kotlin
 @Entity
 data class PictureEntity(